 Springtown is a rural Texas escape with access to the metroplex

 Springtown is a rural destination about 25 miles northwest of Fort Worth undergoing a residential transformation.
-The city is rooted in ranching and farming, but recent growth has made it an appealing bedroom community for those working in the Dallas-Fort Worth Metroplex.
-The residential pockets of recently built homes in Springtown are the clearest sign of growth for a community that is now pushing 5,000 residents.
+Recent growth has made it an appealing bedroom community for those working in the Metroplex.
+The residential pockets of recently built homes in Springtown are the clearest sign of growth for a community now pushing 5,000 residents.
 While big-city access is appealing, the true draw of Springtown is its hometown appeal.
 Residents can be found cheering on their beloved Porcupines football team on Friday nights in the fall and gathering at the downtown square for year-round events.
-“It’s a very quiet, close-knit community that’s kind of an escape from the city with more of a slow-paced lifestyle,” says Katy Reeves of Trinity Group Realty in nearby Azle.

 New homes illustrate the community's residential growth

-A variety of contemporary homes have been built in recent years on both the east and west sides of the city limits.
-They can be found in both planned subdivisions as well as in more spacious settings.
+A variety of contemporary homes have been built in recent years east and west of the city limits.
+These offerings can be found in both planned subdivisions and more spacious settings.
 “It’s a growing community with a lower tax base, and the land is a little cheaper than Fort Worth,” says Chris Reeves of Trinity Group Realty, who has sold several homes in Springtown.
-Ranch-style designs are prominent among the housing in town.
-This mix of homes can be found along quiet, narrow streets.
-Townhouses and manufactured homes offer alternative housing options.
-Prices range from around $130,000 to $500,000-plus.
+Within the city limits, midcentury ranch designs are prominent among a mix of older homes along quiet, narrow streets.
+Manufactured homes outside the city limits offer an alternative option.
+Prices typically range from the mid-$100,000s to the low $400,000s in the city.
+Newer homes outside of town range from the mid-$200,000s to $600,000-plus.
 The community’s Cap Index Crime Score of 2-out-of-10 is below the national average.

 Community rallies around the high school's porcupine mascot "POJO"